-In order to form a view as to the most appropriate basis of preparation of these financial statements, the General Partner has assessed the likelihood of whether the Partnership will be able to continue its principal business over a period of at least twelve months from the date of signing the financial statements versus the likelihood of either intending to or being forced to either cease trading or putting the Limited Partnership into liquidation.

-The ability of the Partnership to meet its obligations on the loans and to meet its operating and administrative expenses is dependent on the extent that it receives the amounts due from its sole customer, Tesco Stores Limited and its ability to discharge its obligations under the property portfolio leases.
+In order to form a view as to the most appropriate basis of preparation of these financial statements, the General Partner has assessed the likelihood of whether the Limited Partnership will be able to continue principal business over a period of at least twelve months from the date of signing the financial statements versus the likelihood of either intending to or being forced to either cease the business or putting the Limited Partnership into liquidation.
+The ability of the Partnership to meet its obligations on the loans and to meet its operating and administrative expenses is dependent on the extent that it receives the amounts due from its sole customer, Tesco Stores Limited and its ability to discharge its obligations under the Property Portfolio leases.
+The General Partner has produced 12-months cash flow forecasts demonstrating the Partnership's ability to continue as a going concern.

-The loans from Tesco Corporate Treasury Services PLC to the Partnership were repayable on 23 February 2022 .
+The loan from Tesco Corporate Treasury Services PLC to the Partnership was repayable on 23 February 2022.
 Subsequently in May 2021, the repayment date was further extended to 10 February 2025.